NFF sponsorship for PhD courses

 The course format must be fully digital and the course should be planned to start within one year after being awarded NFF support.
 The institution hosting the course (henceforth ‘the host institution’) will be the certificate awarding body and must ensure that the course complies with the European Credit Transfer System (ECTS).

 The course must be between 4 and 8 ECTS credits.

 The number of participants is minimum 7 and maximum 20.
 If the number of applicants exceeds 20, doctoral students from NFF member institutions take priority.

 The course faculty must include academics affiliated with NFF member institutions from least two countries.

-The financial support offered within the NFF Doctoral Initiative is paid directly to the host institution, which must be a NFF member.
+The financial support by NFF is paid directly to the host institution, which must be a NFF member.
 (Is my institution a member?
 See https://nordicacademy.hi.is/members/)

 Conditional on meeting the above criteria, the host institution can claim:

 - €300 per course credit unit (€1,200-2,400 for courses of 4-8 ECTS credit units), plus